avantikagoyal/avantikagoyal/README.md

 ### Hi!
 Welcome to my GitHub 👋

 - 🔭 I’m currently working on a sentiment analysis project to predict the success of film screenplays
-- 🌱 I’m currently learning about Apache Spark and Scalable ML to prepare for the Databricks Machine Learning Associate Exam
+- 🌱 I’m currently learning how to use Adobe Premiere Pro to enrich my creative side
 - 👯 I’m looking to collaborate on film and media analytics projects!
 - 💬 Ask me about my favorite podcasts on culture, tech, and media :)